When Being Soft Makes You Tough: A Collision-Resilient Quadcopter Inspired by Arthropods' Exoskeletons: Collision Resilience Experiments

 \subsubsection{Impact testing}

-We reckon a vertical free fall to be a critical scenario as we consider payload contact with hard exterior objects, like the ground, has the highest potential of causing damage because the absolute acceleration values peak in such impact cases.
-Moreover, the battery is located at the bottom part of the drone, and should not subject to extreme loads which could result is a short-circuit of the battery's internal cells.

-To demonstrate the flexible exoskeleton's ability to help dissipating impacts, we compare the CogniFly with a test item made with CogniFly's central body made of ABS (\emph{rigid frame}).
-We carry out free fall tests for both setups from different altitudes and report boxplots of the peak acceleration onboard magnitude readings in Figure~\ref{fig:crash_landing_results}, which represent the severity of the impact~\cite{mintchev2017insect}.

-We carry out the free fall tests for the CogniFly at three different altitudes: \SIlist{50;100;150}{\cm}.
-To obtain usable data and avoid irreparable damage to the rigid frame, we limit its free fall to \SI{30}{\cm}: pilot experiments using the rigid frame showed high risk of damage, and our accelerometer would saturate above \SI{30}{\cm}.
-Figure~\ref{fig:crash_landing_results} shows that the median of the absolute acceleration peak values for the rigid frame falling from \SI{30}{\cm} is higher than that of the CogniFly falling from \SI{150}{\cm}.
-This proves the flexible exoskeleton (TPU joints and carbon fiber rods), is more capable of dissipating impacts than a rigid structure made of ABS plastic with almost equal weight.
+We carry out the tests at three different altitudes: \SIlist{50;100;150}{\cm}.
+To obtain usable data and avoid irreparable damage to the rigid version tested, we had to limit its free fall to \SI{30}{\cm}.
+Fig.~\ref{fig:crash_landing_results} shows that the median of the absolute acceleration (Eq.~\ref{eqn:abs_acc}) peak values for the rigid frame falling from \SI{30}{\cm} is higher than that of the CogniFly falling from \SI{150}{\cm}.
+This strongly suggests our exoskeleton design is more capable of dissipating impacts than a rigid structure made of ABS plastic with a smaller weight.

-As a final test, we tested CogniFly by dropping it from the maximum altitude our experimental setup allowed us (literally, our ceiling).
-Figure~\ref{fig:cognifly_impact_seq} shows a progression of payload displacement for a CogniFly free falling from 262cm, without suffering any damage (speed at impact of approximately \SI{7}{\meter\per\second}).
-Compared to some of the latest works on collision resilience UAVs with equivalent size and weight \cite{sareh2018rotorigami, shu2019quadrotor, mintchev2017insect, zha2020collision}, CogniFly reached the maximum collision speed without damages.
+As a final experiment, we tested CogniFly (carbon fibre rods) by dropping it from the maximum altitude our experimental setup allowed us (literally, our ceiling).
+CogniFly falls from \SI{262}{\cm}, without suffering any damage (speed at impact of approximately \SI{7}{\meter\per\second}).
+Compared to some of the latest works on collision resilience UAVs with equivalent size and weight \cite{sareh2018rotorigami, shu2019quadrotor, mintchev2017insect, zha2020collision}, CogniFly reaches a higher collision speed without suffering any damage.